splunk/public-o11y-docs/gdi/opentelemetry/components/prometheus-receiver.rst

 Unsupported features
 =====================================

 The Prometheus Receiver is meant to be a drop-in replacement for Prometheus to scrape your services.
-However, there are advanced features of Prometheus that are not supported, and do return an error if the Receiver's configuration contains any of the following options:
+However, there are advanced features of Prometheus that are not supported, and do return an error if the Receive configuration contains any of the following options:

 * ``alert_config.alertmanagers``
 * ``alert_config.relabel_configs``